russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/SIC Drop-In Sessions.md

 > [!NOTE]
 >
-> For the remainder of the school year, due to approaching AP exams, there are no SIC Drop-In sessions scheduled.
+> For the remainder of the school year, due to approaching exams, there are no SIC Drop-In sessions scheduled.